varun-patel/tutorials.ubuntu.com/tutorials/server/install-a-vpn-server/install-a-vpn-server.md

 ###What you'll learn

 * How to prepare your environment for the installation of OpenVPN
-* How to install OpenBPN through apt
+* How to install OpenVPN through apt
 * How to create and use encryption certificates
 * How to begin using the server end of OpenVPN